standarddeviant/jack_play_record/README.md

 ## Getting Started

-To build the code, change to `jack_play_record` directory on a linux system, and run
+To build the code, change to the `jack_play_record` directory on a linux system, and run
 ```
 ./build.sh
 ```